 - Tacoma Glassblowing Studio at 114 S 23rd St

-Glassblowing, flameworking, mosaics, and fusion are some of the skills the instructors at Hilltop Artists can teach you.
-They have after school classes for kids 12 and up as well as Summer Glass Art classes.
+Glassblowing, flameworking, mosaics, and fusion are some of the skills the instructors at Hilltop Artists can teach you plus they offer school classes for kids 12 and up as well as local summer glass art classes.

 Open Arts Studio has classes for drawing and painting, pottery, beading, sewing, and plenty more.
 They have day or night classes for adults, summer camps for kids, and homeschool programs.